etemesijacktone/Customer-Segmentation-Using-K-Means-Clustering/README.md

 ## Dataset

 The dataset used in this project originates from direct marketing campaigns and contains a variety of customer attributes such as age, job type, marital status, contact methods, and more.
-It also includes the crucial outcome variable - whether the customer subscribed to a bank term deposit or not.
+It also includes the crucial outcome variable - whether or not the customer subscribed to a bank term deposit.

 ## Data Preprocessing